wdawson/okta.github.io/_source/_reference/okta_expression_language/index.md

 * Be sure to pass the correct App name for the `managerSource`, `assistantSource`, and `attributeSource` parameters.<br />
 * At this time, `active_directory` is the only supported value for `managerSource` and `assistantSource`.
-* Calling the `getManagerUser("active_directory")` function will not trigger a user profile update after the manager was changed.
+* Calling the `getManagerUser("active_directory")` function doesn't trigger a user profile update after the manager is changed.

 ### Directory and Workday Functions